Juminstock/astar-speedrun/soneium/mortal-0/lesson-3/README.md

 }
 ```

-## 4. Configure Hardhat project to use Astar Network
+## 4. Configure Hardhat project to use Minato testnet

 Once the project and the smart contract are created, we'll need to configure the network to deploy and its RPC.
-Come on to configure the project to deploy on Astar EVM or Astar zkEVM.
+Come on to configure the project to deploy on Minato testnet.

 For do that, we will have to go to ```hardhat.config.ts```, this file normally lives in the root of your project.
 The entirety of your hardhat setup (your config, plugins and custom tasks) is contained in this file.